dmsardhty/Data_Science_Portfolio/README.md

 I majorly used an Exploratory Data Analysis (EDA) with some visualizations like Bar Chart, Pie Chart, and Correlation Map to obtain the results of defined problem whilst on the last point, I tried to make some improvement from this dataset by using clustering machine learning method which is recommender system in order to ease the output i desire.

-_Tools: scikit-learn, Numpy, Pandas, Matplotlib, Seaborn_
+_Tools: Numpy, Pandas, Matplotlib, Seaborn_
-_Method: Exploratory Data Analysis
+_Method: Exploratory Data Analysis, Recommender System_

 ## [2.
 Nepal Earthquake : Damage Prediction of Destructed Building & Prevention Suggests](https://www.kaggle.com/mcdonalds/nutrition-facts)